Derwent Heritage Trail - Matlock to Derby (★★★★☆)

 He was responsible for the development of factories along this stretch of the River Derwent, and is further credited with having essentially created the modern industrial factory system.

-He was not born into great wealth, but patented the spinning frame, and then similarly patented a new carding engine.
-But the big step forward was the construction of Cromford Mill in 1771 - the world's first successful water-powered cotton spinning mill.
+He was the one who originally patented the spinning frame - and then similarly patented a new carding engine.
+But the biggest step forward he made was the construction of Cromford Mill in 1771 - the world's first successful water-powered cotton spinning mill.

-This was not necessarily always a good thing though - kids as young as seven would work in the factories, shifts lasted for 13 hours and covered 6 days in the week, employees were not allowed to leave the town during their holidays and over 60% of the employees were children at one point.
+This was not necessarily always a good thing, however, and kids as young as seven would work in the factories - while shifts lasted for 13 hours and covered 6 days in the week.
+Moreover, employees were not allowed to leave the town during their holidays, and over 60% of the employees were children at it's peak.

-But now as I stand here, Masson Mill really isn't much more than just an old, and slightly tired factory, that you can actually go park your car in.
+But as I stand here, Masson Mill really isn't much more than just an old, and slightly tired factory, that you can even go park your car in.

-But continuing on, and after going a little further along this road, we can turn off to the left and head down along the river, and past Willersley Castle on the far side of the river - home of Richard Arkwright - heading towards St Mary's Church.
+Continuing on, and after going a little further along this road, we can turn off to the left, and head down along the river - and past Willersley Castle on the far side of the river (home of Richard Arkwright), heading towards St Mary's Church.

 Here the path turns right to cross over the road, but I peel off to go take a look at Cromford Mills itself - which has been delightfully restored.